Scottish energy minister calls for social tariffs for struggling families

 The Scottish Government has long pushed for a so-called social tariff, which would see those on means-tested benefits pay less.

-A UK Government spokesman said all measures to help those in need were being kept “under review”.
+A UK Government spokesman said all measures to help those in need are being kept “under review”.

 “A specific levy on energy bills to fund and deliver a social tariff will not only place undue hardship on priority consumers, but also disincentivise energy savings in the same way that high standing charges currently do.